silvanohirtie/Evix/README.md

 -Google commands can be used for NSFW search.

 **This repository will not be updated anymore
 I stopped working at this project.**

+## API Used
+-Google (search)  -Google (translator)

 ## What i've learned
--How to use API's in Python
--How to load external `.py` files in the main one and make them work
+-How to use API's in Python  -How to load external `.py` files in the main one and make them work

 **Open Source, Free to use.**